jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Getting-Start-Linux/Select-Configuration-Linux.md

 	It provides **Public Image**, **Private Image**, **Shared Image** and **Marketplace Image**.

-   * Public Image: It is provided and maintained by JD Cloud, which provides basic operating system, initialization components and some pre-installed software, and supports multiple released versions of Linux and Windows, thus it is available to all users.
+   * Public Image: It is provided and maintained by JD Cloud & AI, which provides basic operating system, initialization components and some pre-installed software, and supports multiple released versions of Linux and Windows, thus it is available to all users.
    * Private Image: It is a customized image created based on the user's VM instance.
 You can create the image for a machine deployed with businesses and quickly create multiple machines with the same configuration and software environment based on this image.
-You can share the private image with other JD Cloud users, and the shared image will be displayed in the shared image list of the target user in the same region.
+You can share the private image with other JD Cloud & AI users, and the shared image will be displayed in the shared image list of the target user in the same region.
 The private image is only available to the owner and the specified shared accounts.
-   * Shared Image: a user-defined image shared by other JD Cloud users through the image sharing feature.
+   * Shared Image: a user-defined image shared by other JD Cloud & AI users through the image sharing feature.
 The shared image can only be used to create VM instance under the same region, while the basic information modification and deletion cannot be performed.
 If the shared user cancels the sharing, the image will be automatically deleted from the list.
    * Marketplace Image: It is provided by the service provider in the cloud marketplace, which integrates the running environment or software for different business scenarios, so that users can quickly deploy services and all users can use it.
 It is applicable to all users.

 * Specifications: